 If you're looking for a personalized treatment plan, you can send photos of yourself to FasciaBlaster via the founder's Facebook page, and they'll tell you exactly how long you need to FasciaBlast, how often, and what other supplemental actions you should take, such as exercises, to see better results.
 You can also go to founder Ashley Black's YouTube page to watch informational videos and see the FasciaBlaster in action.

 Or you could take the bull by the horns and follow the included directions like I did.
 Whatever floats your boat.

 By 3 a.m. on the night I first used the FasciaBlaster, I woke up to intense cramping that persisted for about an hour until it finally subsided.
 However, the next morning, my stomach was flatter.
-I chalked the cramping up to the tool "getting things moving," if you know what I mean, and I actually felt less bloated that morning.
+I chalked the cramping up to the tool "getting things moving," if you know what I mean, and I felt less bloated that morning.

 I continued to FasciaBlast every night for about two weeks and didn't notice much cramping at all after the third night.
-But what I did notice was a noticeably flatter and more toned stomach and that the fat pocket had majorly decreased in size.
+What I noticed was a visibly flatter and more toned stomach and that the fat pocket had majorly decreased in size.

-If you're thinking you can just massage the area and have a six-pack, not so fast.
+If you think you can just massage the area and have a six-pack, not so fast.
 The rep tells me that you'll still need to tone and condition your body through exercise in order to see muscle definition.
 She also notes that crunches aren't the answer, especially for the lower stomach.
 She recommends planks and plank variations.
-One of the main reasons I've been seeing such definition in my stomach post–fascia massage is that I've been working out consistently for months.
+One of the main reasons I've seen such definition in my stomach post–fascia massage is that I've been working out consistently for months.
 Otherwise, I'm sure the results wouldn't be as noticeable.